Jialin-1290/DS4420-Project/README.md

 ### Objective
 The goal of this model is to predict future stock prices.
-For each stock, the model uses lagged moving averages of the target stock and lagged information from the other technology stocks.
+For each stock, the model uses lagged moving averages of the target stock, lagged log prices of the other technology stocks, and the ARIMA structure to capture the target stock's own time dependence.

 ### Dataset
 The data comes from Yahoo Finance.